 - If an employee comes to you first, remind them to submit a request through OLPA’s online leave portal.
 You’ll have access to the portal to view their leave details and provide support as needed.

-- Will employee HR contacts and Leave Liaisons be notified when an employee contacts OLPA?
+- Will employee HR contacts and employee supervisors be notified when an employee contacts OLPA?

-- HR contacts and Leave Liaisons will receive email and portal updates about their employees’ new applications, leave request status changes, and final determinations.
-However, general employee inquiries won’t be communicated to HR contacts and Leave Liaisons.
+- Leave Liaisons (HR contacts), the employee's direct supervisor, and the employee's second-level supervisor will receive email and portal updates about their employees’ new applications, leave request status changes, and final determinations.
+However, general employee inquiries unrelated to a leave case won’t be communicated to Leave Liaisons and supervisors.

 - Where do I go if I need help answering employee questions?